cognitedata/cognite-sdk-python/docs/source/cognite.rst

 which is part of a subsystem on an oil platform.

 At the top of an asset hierarchy is a root asset (e.g., the oil platform).
 Each project can have multiple root assets.
-All assets have a name and a parent asset.
-No assets with the same parent can have the same name.
+Note that all assets must have a name (a non-empty string).

 To create a root asset (an asset without a parent), omit the parent ID when you post the asset to the API.
 To make an asset a child of an existing asset, you must specify a parent ID.